jpegzilla/starter-guide/readme.md

 #### the shell

-one of the first things you should do with your shell and terminal after setting up is to learn how to navigate around your computer. learn how the filesystem is arranged. figure out how to move between folders, create / delete new folders and files, and how to edit them &mdash; all from the command line. after this step, you should be able to set up a new project from scratch using only shell commands.
+one of the first things you should do with your shell and terminal after setting up is to learn how to navigate around your computer. learn how the `[filesystem]` is arranged. figure out how to move between folders, create / delete new folders and files, and how to edit them &mdash; all from the `[command line]`. after this step, you should be able to set up a new project from scratch using only `[shell commands]`.

 resources: